 In this shot I was able to keep Ilse in the shot while she was changing levels going down the stairs

 These are my 5 favorite drone videography shots to execute.
-I’ll describe even more drone shots in my extensive Handbook for shooting travel videos.

 I hope this extensive guide with a lot of drone filming tips will help to improve your drone videography skills!
 Flying your drone and executing shots is so much fun.
 And great-looking aerial shots will level up your drone videography a lot.